Shahnameh: Cultural influence

 The Shirvanshah dynasty adopted many of their names from the Shahnameh.
-The relationship between Shirwanshah and his son, Manuchihr, is mentioned in chapter eight of Nizami's Leili o Majnoon.
+The relationship between Shirvanshah and his son, Manuchihr, is mentioned in chapter eight of Nizami's Layla and Majnun.
 Nizami advises the king's son to read the Shahnameh and to remember the meaningful sayings of the wise.

 According to the Turkish historian Mehmet Fuat Köprülü:

 Shah Ismail I (d.1524), the founder of the Safavid dynasty of Iran, was also deeply influenced by the Persian literary tradition, particularly by the Shahnameh, which probably explains the fact that he named all of his sons after Shahnameh characters.
-Dickson and Welch suggest that Ismail's Shāhnāmaye Shāhī was intended as a present to the young Tahmāsp.
-After defeating Muhammad Shaybāni's Uzbeks, Ismāil asked Hātefī, a famous poet from Jam (Khorasan), to write a Shahnameh-like epic about his victories and his newly established dynasty.
+Dickson and Welch suggest that Ismail's Shāhnāma-i Shāhī was intended as a present to the young Tahmasp.
+After defeating Muhammad Shaybani's Uzbeks, Ismail asked Hatefi, a famous poet from Jam (Khorasan), to write a Shahnameh-like epic about his victories and his newly established dynasty.
 Although the epic was left unfinished, it was an example of mathnawis in the heroic style of the Shahnameh written later on for the Safavid kings.

 The Shahnameh's influence has extended beyond the Persian sphere.
 Professor Victoria Arakelova of Yerevan University states:

 On Georgian identity

-Jamshid Sh.
-Giunashvili remarks on the connection of Georgian culture with that of Shahnameh:
+Jamshid Giunashvili remarks on the connection of Georgian culture with that of Shahnameh:

 Farmanfarmaian in the Journal of Persianate Studies:

 On Turkic identity

-Despite a belief held by some, the Turanians of Shahnameh (whose sources are based on Avesta and Pahlavi texts) have no relationship with Turks.
-The Turanians of Shahnameh are an Iranian people representing Iranian nomads of the Eurasian Steppes and have no relationship to the culture of the Turks.
+Despite a belief held by some, the Turanian of Shahnameh (whose sources are based on Avesta and Pahlavi texts) have no relationship with Turks.
+The Turanians of the Shahnameh are an Iranian people representing Iranian nomads of the Eurasian Steppes and have no relationship to the culture of the Turks.
 Turan, which is the Persian name for the areas of Central Asia beyond the Oxus up to the 7th century (where the story of the Shahnameh ends), was generally an Iranian-speaking land.

 According to Richard Frye, "The extent of influence of the Iranian epic is shown by the Turks who accepted it as their own ancient history as well as that of Iran...
 The Turks were so much influenced by this cycle of stories that in the eleventh century AD we find the Qarakhanid dynasty in Central Asia calling itself the 'family of Afrasiyab' and so it is known in the Islamic history."

-Turks, as an ethno-linguistic group, have been influenced by the Shahnameh since advent of Saljuqs.
-Toghrul III of Seljuqs is said to have recited the Shahnameh while swinging his mace in battle.
-According to Ibn Bibi, in 618/1221 the Saljuq of Rum Ala' al-Din Kay-kubad decorated the walls of Konya and Sivas with verses from the Shahnameh.
-The Turks themselves connected their origin not with Turkish tribal history but with the Turan of Shahnameh.
+Turks, as an ethno-linguistic group, have been influenced by the Shahnameh since the advent of Seljuks.
+The Seljuk sultan Toghrul III is said to have recited the Shahnameh while swinging his mace in battle.
+According to Ibn Bibi, 1221 the Seljuk sultan of Rum Ala' al-Din Kay-kubad decorated the walls of Konya and Sivas with verses from the Shahnameh.
+The Turks themselves connected their origin not with Turkish tribal history but with the Turanians of Shahnameh.
 Specifically in India, through the Shahnameh, they felt themselves to be the last outpost tied to the civilized world by the thread of Iranianism.